Derekxbj/Derekxbj.github.io/_pages/about.md

 **Baijun Xie**, Chung Hyuk Park, *Proceedings of the IEEE/CVF International Conference on Computer Vision* [\[Code\]](https://github.com/Derekxbj/Social-IQ-2.0-Multimodal-with-Emotional-Cues)

-- We participate the [Social IQ 2.0 Challenge](https://cmu-multicomp-lab.github.io/social-iq-2.0/), which is designed to benchmark recent AI technologies' skills to reason about social interactions, which is referred as Artificial Social Intelligence.
+- We participated in the [Social IQ 2.0 Challenge](https://cmu-multicomp-lab.github.io/social-iq-2.0/), which is designed to benchmark recent AI technologies' skills to reason about social interactions, which is referred to as Artificial Social Intelligence.
 - We developed a framework named Multi-Modal Temporal Correlated Network with Emotional Social Cues (MMTC-ESC).
-MMTC-ESC exhibits an attention-based mechanism to model cross-modal correlations and utilizes contrastive learning for reasoning the emotional social cues.
+MMTC-ESC exhibits an attention-based mechanism to model cross-modal correlations and utilizes contrastive learning for reasoning about emotional social cues.

 </div>